a-paxton/a-paxton.github.io/_pages/cv.md

 {% include base_path %}

-*Note*: This CV is often woefully out of date.
-For a more complete list, I recommend checking out my ORCID or Google Scholar profiles (linked in the sidebar).
+*Note: This CV is often woefully out of date.
+For a more complete list of publications, I recommend checking out my ORCID or Google Scholar profiles (linked in the sidebar).*

 ## Education